BrightManu/Business-level-Analysis-Yelp-dataset/README.md

 1. Analyze businesses based on their attributes, reviews, ratings, locations, and other relevant data.
 3. Explore a specific category of businesses to gain detailed insights.

-## Highlights
+## Highlights and Deliverables
 - Filtered dataset for Arizona businesses.
 - Converted JSON files to a Parquet format for easier analysis.
-- Analysis results presented in a concise report with visualizations.
+- Analysis results with visualizations.
 - Spark SQL queries used for analysis.

 ## Steps to Run the Project